 It's called the LEVLpro and the concept remains the same as the consumer version (which is still on the way).
 This is a device that is capable of capable of knowing when your body is burning fat or energy using an innovative breath sensor.

 Yes, we know it sounds odd, but here's the scientific breakdown of how it works.
-The nano sensor will detect acetone, which is a byproduct of the human metabolism and is released when you breathe.
+The nanosensor can detect acetone, which is a byproduct of the human metabolism and is released when you breathe.
 It measures parts per million of acetone concentration in the breath, which correlates directly with the body's state of fat burning.

 According to the company's website, "When the body is burning fat for energy, it is in a state called ketosis.
 During ketosis, the body generates molecules called ketones, one of which is acetone.
 Because of its small size, acetone appears in our exhaled breath as an indicator of fat burn."